Turmeric: The Science Behind The Health Claims

 Turmeric and the BBC

-The BBC recently carried out an experiment on Turmeric and cancer that featured on their programme 'Trust Me I'm A Doctor'.
+The BBC recently carried out an experiment on Turmeric and cancer that featured on their program 'Trust Me I'm A Doctor.'
 The study consisted of three groups of volunteers that consumed turmeric in different ways.
-The first group took a supplement, the second group added the same amount of turmeric as the first group to food and the third group was given a dummy pill or placebo.
-They found substantial improvements to the health status of those who consumed the turmeric by adding it to their food, and concluded by stating "the results suggest that eating small amounts of turmeric regularly may have a positive impact on your health".
-See the BBC article here.
+The first group took a supplement, and the second group added the same amount of turmeric as the first group to food, and the third group was given a dummy pill or placebo.
+They found substantial improvements to the health status of those who consumed the turmeric by adding it to their food and concluded by stating, "the results suggest that eating small amounts of turmeric regularly may have a positive impact on your health."

 StayFreshOrganics' organic turmeric powder

 We know that many of our customers have used our organic turmeric powder to improve their health with successful results.
 Please see the reviews on this website and our Amazon listings.
 It might not be entirely scientific, but perhaps their testimonials are all the proof we need.
 A lot of research has been carried out, this is just a small snapshot, and we encourage people to have a look for themselves.
 We'll also add any significant future developments.
 Thanks for reading!

 Shrikant Mishra and Kalpana Palanivelu, The Effect of Curcumin (Turmeric) On Alzheimer's Disease: An Overview, Ann Indian Acad Neural, 2008 Jan-Mar; 11 (1): 13-19